 - How does it make me feel?

 The answers to these questions help you work out if the photography is doing what it needs to.
-If it’s going to help you meet your objectives with the right audience in the right way.
+If it’ll help you meet your objectives with the right audience in the right way.